Tiny-Earth/DemoSite/site/src/experiences.md

 ## Summary of Active Learning Experiences

-- Active learning experiences are student-centered, provide feedback, and allow for real-time adjustments.
+- Active learning experiences engage students in learner-focused, cognitive tasks that allow for real-time feedback and adjustments.
-- While there is no all-encompassing definition, active learning generally involves students engaging in activities that promote cognitive engagement.
 - Active learning approaches lead to improved student learning, collaborative skills, and persistence in science.
 - When students engage in cognitively demanding activities that incorporate science practices, they are more likely to deepen their understanding of both the concepts and the practices.